arman-bd/httpmorph/README.md

 A: For most common use cases, yes!
 We've implemented the most widely-used requests API.
 Some advanced features may have slight differences.

 **Q: Does it work with Cloudflare-protected sites?**
-A: Yes! httpmorph supports certificate compression (Brotli, Zlib) which is required for many Cloudflare-protected sites.
+A: Yes! httpmorph supports certificate compression (Brotli) which is required for many Cloudflare-protected sites.
 We successfully tested with icanhazip.com and postman-echo.com.

 **Q: How do I report a bug?**
 A: Please open an issue on GitHub with a minimal reproduction example and your environment details (OS, Python version, httpmorph version).